An example of a Quadratic Equation:

 Answer: x = -0.2 or x = -1

-And you can see them on this graph.
+And we see them on this graph.

 |Check -0.2:||5×(-0.2)² + 6×(-0.2) + 1